divijghose/firedrake/Firedrake-meeting-2025-02-26.md

 Apologies:

+## pip install?

+* JHC: Andy Thomas has suggested we could have a system install of Firedrake on the maths NextGen cluster.
+Is this something we'd be interested in?
+We could have specific versions installed for anyone doesn't need bleeding edge features.

 ## Merge PRs
 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*